-Smokers can get life insurance, but the same person will pay much higher rates if they use tobacco products.
+Smokers can get life insurance, but you will pay much higher rates if you use tobacco products.
 We analyzed life insurance quotes from five national insurers and found that smokers paid an average of 215% more for coverage than nonsmokers.
 Depending on how frequently you smoke and your method, the best life insurance company for you will vary, as some insurers offer cheaper rates for occasional smokers or those that don't smoke cigarettes specifically.

-Life insurance companies typically charge higher rates for smokers, though the final rate you pay will also depend on a number of other factors related to your age, health, family history and chosen coverage.
-The cost of life insurance for smokers versus nonsmokers varies based upon your age, with older applicants facing a larger increase in the cost of coverage.
-As you can see below, the cost of term life insurance for the same applicant would be between 164% and 343% more expensive if they smoke.
+Insurers typically charge higher rates for smokers, though your rate will also depend on factors like your age, health, family history and chosen coverage.
+The cost of life insurance for smokers versus nonsmokers varies based upon age, with older applicants facing a larger increase.
+As shown below, the premiums for term life insurance would be between 164% and 343% more expensive for smokers.

-Across our sample of five companies, the average cost of life insurance coverage for a 35-year-old smoker was $1,119 per year, or 215% more expensive rates than a nonsmoker would pay.
+Across our sample of five companies, the average cost of life insurance coverage for a 35-year-old smoker was $1,119 per year, or 215% more expensive than nonsmoker rates.

-Though each company has a different system, whether you smoke and your health factors typically determine which rating category you fall into, with nonpreferred and smoker categories being associated with higher premiums.
-These categories are applied when you purchase a life insurance policy so, if you started smoking after you bought coverage, your rates wouldn't increase.
+Whether you smoke and your health factors determine which rating category you fall into, with nonpreferred and smoker categories being associated with higher premiums, though each company has a different system.
+These categories are applied at the time of purchase so, if you started smoking after you bought coverage, your rates wouldn't increase.

 Typical Life Insurance Rating Categories

 - Preferred Plus: Nonsmokers in great health with little to no family history of medical conditions.

 - Preferred: Nonsmokers in good health that may have a minor condition, such as elevated blood pressure.